edgedb/easy-edgedb/README.md

 }
 ```

-Inside this we insert the properties for our `Person` type.
+Inside this we add the properties for our `Person` type.
 Use `required property` if the type needs it, and just `property` if it is optional.

 ```
 type Person {